Five Marketing Tools to Boost Your Online Presence for Free

 One of our favourite social media marketing tools is Later, an Instagram scheduling tool that allows you to plan out your content in advance.
 It offers a ‘set and forget’ approach to social media whereby you can organise your posts and the app will subsequently publish them for you.
 In order to boost your digital presence, it’s necessary to consistently ‘show up’ online.
 Later can help to ensure that you are regularly posting, whilst decreasing the likelihood of you experiencing what we call ‘Instagram fatigue’.
 Instagram fatigue is a state of social media burnout, where you become so overwhelmed with it all that you end up taking a step back all together.
 Another way Later can help with your social media management is by saving your hashtag strategies, making it much easier by providing suggestions to suit future posts.
 As a result, you can say goodbye to all that wasted time trying to think of 30 relevant hashtags!

 SEO (a.k.a search engine optimisation) can be daunting to some, simply because it sounds like you would need to be super tech-savvy to understand it.
 But fear not, because tools like Yoast can make it much more manageable.
 It’s a plugin for your WordPress website that ensures your posts are all meeting SEO standards.
 Basically, it knows all the key ingredients to getting higher rankings on search engines and will point out if there’s something on your site that is working against this.
 Having an effective SEO strategy will ultimately allow more people to discover your website and thus, interact with your business.
 Nonetheless, it’s critical to understand that although this tool is a great online marketing tool, your rankings in Google are still determined by the quality (and to a degree, the quantity) of your content.
 So make sure you’re doing your research on how you can offer additional value to your audience.
 Once you know what’s valuable to your audience, you will then have a greater understanding of the questions they will be typing into google.
 This can therefore be used to inform the keywords you should be incorporating into your posts.
-If you want to know more about SEO strategy, read this blog post.
+In our previous blog post, we explain how to gain more exposure with search engine optimisation.

 This tool allows you to access data about your online audiences.
 It provides information on: